derickr/dbgp/debugger_protocol.rst

                         breakpoint in the debugger engine.
     STATE               the initial state of the breakpoint as set by the debugger engine
+    RESOLVED            *resolved* if the debugger engine knows the breakpoint is valid, or *unresolved* otherwise.
+This attribute is only present if the debugger engine implements the "resolving" feature
     ==================  =====================================================